 I’ve always been fascinated by the Kennedy family.
 They had all that power; all that audacity.

 The assassination of President John F. Kennedy added even more to my fascination.
 It was how it happened; when it happened and where it happened… in Dallas which as a native Texan, was in my own backyard.
 I’ve read a great deal about that fateful day in Dallas all those years ago.
-The more I read, the more I’m confused.
-Who did it and why.

 My mother was upset.
-She was a card-carrying Democrat, as most Texans were back then.
-But aside from party affiliation, she respected the Kennedy family, especially their elan, their style and in-your-face Catholicism.
+She was a card-carrying Democrat, as most Texans were back then, but aside from party affiliation, she respected the Kennedy family, especially their elan, their style and in-your-face Catholicism.
 Additionally, she and Jackie Kennedy were the same age.
 I remember my mother holding me and saying, “That poor woman.
 That poor woman!”.

 Well, maybe he did.

 Perhaps Oswald was the patsy he claimed he was shortly after his arrest in the Texas Theater that afternoon.
 Maybe he was part of some vast covert NSA/CIA to force a coup d’état or maybe it was to escalate the Vietnam War, as filmmaker Oliver Stone would have us believe.
 I don’t know and as I mentioned earlier, who pulled the trigger and why won’t be the crux of this post.

 All I want to accomplish on this, the 50th anniversary of JFK’s assassination, is to share with you a few, little known facts associated with the sad, bleak day in Dallas.